Switch your car journeys for a bike and save

 More details on how to do this and the forms to use are in the FAQs.

-Remember, if you sell your shares from the Share Service, and your gain is above the annual allowance limit, you will have to pay CGT and you should read the details on the EQi ISA if this applies to you.
+Remember, if you sell your shares from the Share Service Account, and your gain is above the annual allowance limit, you will have to pay CGT and you should read the details on the EQi ISA if this applies to you.
 If you're not sure then speak to one of the WEALTH at work guidance team after your education session.

 What you'll receive if you decide on the EQi ISA:

-Importantly, because the new financial year is within the 90-day limit of the Sharesave maturity on 1 February 2025, these shares will also benefit from being moved into the EQi ISA.
+Importantly, because the new financial year is within the 90-day limit of the Sharesave maturity on 1 February 2026, these shares will also benefit from being moved into the EQi ISA.
 This move will happen automatically, and you will be notified securely when the residual shares have been successfully moved into your EQi ISA.

 Please be aware that if you move your shares from your EQi Dealing account into your ISA after 90 days from buying the shares, the shares will be sold and bought again which may give rise to a CGT liability.